Skip to main content

 Your journey toward wellness is an intimate and personal one, a process of understanding the unique biological systems that define your vitality.
 The decision to share information about your body, your health, and your genetic predispositions is a significant one.

 The core of a voluntary program is the absence of compulsion.
-An employer cannot require you to participate in a that involves medical examinations or asks questions about your health history.
+An employer cannot require you to participate in a wellness program that involves medical examinations or asks questions about your health history.
 This extends to tangible consequences; you cannot be denied health insurance or have your coverage limited for choosing not to participate.

 The architecture of these regulations is built on the premise that your health data is yours alone, and any disclosure of it within an employment context must be a decision made with full agency and without fear of penalty.
 This is the foundational element that allows trust to be built between an individual and the wellness resources offered by an employer.